tori

 tildify <path>

-The tildify function takes a file path and replaces the first occurrence of the user’s home directory with a ~ (tilde) character.
-The home directory string to replace is determined by reading the value of the presently set $HOME environment variable.
+(tilde) character.
+The home directory string to replace is determined by reading the value of the presently set $HOME

 While this description is generally accurate, the shell manuals tend to describe it more specifically as “if any untested command fails”.
 What is meant by “untested” may vary between different shell implementations.
 Therefore, it should be tested whether a given instruction’s failure is interrupting execution or not whenever this is intended.

-tori determines what is the running operating system through the /etc/os-release file and the output of uname -s.
+tori determines what is the running operating system through the /etc/os-release

-If an /etc/os-release file is present, it takes precedence over the output of uname.
-Both the NAME and ID values will be looked at.
+values will be looked at.
 This is aimed at helping to disambiguate between different variants of the same operating system.

-The NAME value may be the only queried value if for the given supported operating system it is enough to disambiguate between the variants tori needs to be aware of.
+value may be the only queried value if for the given supported operating system it is enough to disambiguate between the variants tori needs to be aware of.

-In case there is no /etc/os-release file found, the output of uname is the next value considered.
+In case there is no /etc/os-release

 If a supported operating system is not detected on neither of these, tori will exit with an error.